Odd News Roundup: Sacrebleu! French brewers use algae to make blue beer; Young Cuban seeks fame through shoulder blade power and more | Business

 Young Cuban seeks fame through shoulder blade power

 In the boondocks of central Cuba, Christian Enmanuel Castellanos dreams of catapulting to stardom not through the traditional means of baseball or music, but his unusually extended and flexible shoulder blades.
-Earlier this week the 22-year-old claims he broke the Guinness World Record for pulling a car with mighty scapulas, dragging the 1,100 kilogram ( 2425 lb.) vehicle 25 meters (27.3 yards) down a road in his home town of Sancti Spiritus.
+Earlier this week the 22-year-old claims he broke the Guinness World Record for pulling a car with mighty scapulas, dragging the 1,100 kilograms ( 2425 lb.) vehicle 25 meters (27.3 yards) down a road in his hometown of Sancti Spiritus.

 Batten down the hatches: no early spring this year, forecasts groundhog Punxsutawney Phil